Alexander-Barth/HF-radar-assim-exercise/Julia.md

 using PyPlot
 ```

+## Scripts

+Julia code are save in files with the extensions `.jl`.
+To exercute all commands in a julia file use `include("file.jl")` where `file.jl` can be a relative file name (relative to the current directory) or an absolute file path.

 ## Documentation

 * Find documentation from the julia command line using "?", e.g. type "?mean" to find out about the `mean` function.